Access Systems for Security and Convenience

 For even more convenience, the access system can be combined with our Smart Autonomous Door technology and our boot lid control unit (Power Liftgate ECU).

-Smart Access System (CoSmA) - Classic
+Continental Smartphone based Access (CoSmA) - Classic

 Vehicle access via smartphone and tablet.
 Thanks to modern networking, our access solutions do not need any classic keys.
 The system offers a completely new user experience and meets the needs of a future mobile society.
 The virtual key is from the backend of the OEM or the respective service provider, e.g. B. in corporate fleet and car sharing solutions, transferred to the driver’s smartphone.